 Finally, although his account is unique in terms of meetings with important people and events no other foreign observer witnessed, his hasty trip means he cannot delve deep enough.
 In the end he needs to fluff up the narrative with facts from the travel guide.
 Nonetheless, like The New Great Game does for the 2000’s, Goodnight, Mister Lenin provides a great historical overview of Central Asia and the Caucasus in the 90’s for anyone new to the region and eager to learn.

 As the previous 2 books did for the 90’s and the 00’s, Sovietistan provides an update for the political and socio-economic situation in Central Asia around 2013, when Fatland traveled the region.
 All the regular stuff is here: there are chapters called Dictatorstan, The Lost Lake, and Don’t Cry, You Are Now My Wife.

-Nothing exciting for those who have already traveled or read anything about Central Asia, but a good overview of the main tropes of foreign journalists for those who don’t know Central Asia yet.
+Nothing exciting for those who have already traveled or read anything about Central Asia, but a good overview of the main tropes of Western journalists for those who don’t know Central Asia yet.
 I do want to warn potential readers for Fatland’s gaze.
-She is dreadfully paternalistic and condescending.
+She is highly ideological (Western values are the only valid ones) and dreadfully paternalistic and condescending.
 Shopping malls are ‘western oases’, when people say they are happy, she has trouble believing them.

 It’s a very one-dimensional story: the focus is on the negative, you get little sense of place, and the (anti-)heroes are mostly Russian and male (women just suffer – see regular stuff).
 Translated into a dozen European languages, but not yet in English.